-Vanilla notes, decent pinch, easy drinking — 7 months ago
+Vanilla notes, decent pinch, easy drinking — a year ago

 Deep purple in color with a short purplish rim.